Skip to content

 Execute-loop result surface (DDx → HELIX skill)

-When the HELIX routing skill’s build or run modes delegate to ddx agent execute-loop --once --json, the skill reads results[].bead_id for post-cycle bookkeeping and results[].status (success, no_changes, execution_failed, land_conflict, post_run_check_failed, structural_validation_failed) to decide workflow continuation.
+When the HELIX routing skill’s build or run modes delegate to ddx agent ddx work --once --json, the skill reads results[].bead_id for post-cycle bookkeeping and results[].status (success, no_changes, execution_failed, land_conflict, post_run_check_failed, structural_validation_failed) to decide workflow continuation.
 Full payload shape and status semantics are defined in CONTRACT-001 §DDx -> HELIX, which remains authoritative for this surface.

 What Is NOT in Scope